Defense Information Systems Agency: Military Unit Decorations

 The unit awards below are issued to Headquarters, Defense Information Systems Agency and subordinate units unless otherwise noted.

-Members of military-specific units (i.e., Army, Navy, Marine Corps, and Air Force) assigned or attached, even if they are under the operational control, are not eligible for the JMUA, but retain eligibility for unit awards from their respective military service department.
+Members of military-specific units (i.e., Army, Navy, Marine Corps, and Air Force) assigned or attached, even if they are under the operational control, are not eligible for the Joint Meritorious Unit Award (JMUA), but retain eligibility for unit awards from their respective military service department.

 Members must have been permanently assigned or attached by official orders to the agency for 30 or more days during the designated award period.
 Service members individually assigned or attached (including temporary duty or temporary additional duty) status is determined by official orders that specify the agency as the duty unit.
 Some military services allow the “temporary-wear” of past unit citations when assigned to the organization.
-The Joint Meritorious Unit Award is an exception to this rule and is not authorized for temporary wear.
+The JMUA is an exception to this rule and is not authorized for temporary wear.